AthenZ/athenz/ui/docs/zms-api.md

-# Copyright 2016 Yahoo Inc. Licensed under the terms of the Apache version 2.0 license.
+# Copyright The Athenz Authors.
+Licensed under the terms of the Apache version 2.0 license.
 See LICENSE file for terms.
 The Authorization Management Service (ZMS) Classes

 ## API Methods